Key Insight for Writing Effective and Defensible Reports

 Program

-- internal reports, reports for other organisations or agencies for matter such as workers’ compensation or accident claims, or writing to GP’s
+- Reviewing they kinds of reports practitioners can be called upon the provide, including internal reports, reports for other organisations or agencies for matter such as workers’ compensation, accident claims, NDIS or writing to GP’s

-Examining Key Legal Requirements – Reports to GP’s/Other Professionals
+Examining Key Legal Requirements – Reports to GP’s/Other Professionals/Insurers

 - Outlining matters to consider in writing internal reports, reports to other organisations, agencies and professionals, including: